Lifting the Winding Number: Precise Discontinuities in Neural Fields for Physics Simulation: Discussions and Future Work

 \paragraph{Collision} One critical area for improvement is collision handling.
 While our method successfully represents displacement discontinuities, real-world applications often involve interacting objects where (self-)collision detection and response are critical \cite{zesch2023neural}.

-\paragraph{Complex cuts} The cut representation in this paper is limited to piecewise linear curves, which constrains its ability to model more intricate geometries.
-Future work could explore extending this approach to incorporate higher-order parametric representations, such as Bézier curves, as outlined in the work by \citet{Spainhour2024_arxiv}.
+\paragraph{Complex cuts} The cut representation in this paper is limited to piecewise linear curves.
+Future work could explore extending this approach to incorporate higher-order parametric representations, such as Bézier curves \cite{Spainhour2024_arxiv}.

 \paragraph{Out-of-Distribution Challenges} Thanks to the discretization-agnostic approach, our method demonstrates robust generalization capabilities not seen before in subspace physics simulations.
 However, generalization remains a challenging aspect, particularly for significant, out-of-distribution scenarios.
 As shown in Figure \ref{fig:failurecase2}, our method's performance decreases when tested on winding number distributions significantly different from the training data.
 Future research could explore adaptive training strategies or augmentation techniques that ensure the winding number distribution covers a broader range of scenarios \cite{grangier2023adaptive}.
 Another avenue would be to exploit the volumetric nature of the neural field: it would be interesting to explore whether the field may be trained on multiple alternative cut positions, i.e., supervised by its restriction onto more than one winding graph.